99x/architecture.99x.io/docs/architecture-evaluation/evaluation-overview.md

   - Performance

 ### When?
-Based on our experience, a TDD can come in handly in a few situations, namely :
+Based on our experience, a DD can come in handly in a few situations, namely :
 -  Beginning a new Software Development partnership
    - Expansion of an existing system
    - Modernization of a legacy system